marcelpetersen/mobil/wunder_collections/_apps/wunder-iot-connector.md

     Our smart configuration feature allows to update multiple vehicles with just one click.
 - screenshot: "/uploads/2020/09/25/wunder-iot_admin-3.png"
-  title: Manage device configuration presets centrally
+  title: Configure devices centrally with configuration presets
-  screenshot_description: |-
-    Speed limits differ across your operation areas?
-You're launching a new market?
-Define parameters – like max. allowed speed – once and simply assign devices to that configuration.
+  screenshot_description: Speed limits differ across your operation areas?
+Regulations
+    in one of your markets changed?
 With configuration presets you define, manage, and update device settings in one central place.
+Set parameters, e.g. local speed limit, once and assign devices to that configuration.
 Simple as that!
 app_details:
 - detail_title: ''
   detail_content: <a href="https://www.wundermobility.com/" title="Developer Website